Menu Close

 Q.2.
 Why was Jeremiah reluctant to pass on the Lord’s message to King Zedekiah?
 How did he act under these difficult circumstances? – (Jer.38:14-28)

 King Zedekiah knew that Jeremiah’s prophecies were from God, so privately consulted the prophet to tell him what would happen.
-By now, Jeremiah was in a weakened position and replied – … If I tell you, will you not certainly put me to death?
+By now, Jeremiah was in a weakened position and close to death so replied – … If I tell you, will you not certainly put me to death?
 Besides, if I give you advice, you will not listen to me (Jer.38:15).
-Zedekiah swore – “As the Lord lives, who made this life for us, surely I will not put you to death nor will I give you over to the hand of these men who are seeking your life.”
-(Jer.38:16).
+Zedekiah swore – “As the Lord lives, who made this life for us, surely I will not put you to death nor will I give you over to the hand of these men who are seeking your life” (Jer.38:16).
 Ever true to his commission, Jeremiah advised the king to give himself to the Chaldeans.
 He promised him that he would not be abused.
-However, if he continued to resist God’s direction, and instead listen to his deceptive officials, then there would be utter devastation (Jer.38:17-23).
+However, if he continued to resist God’s direction, and instead listen to his deceptive officials, then there would be utter devastation (see Jer.38:17-23).
 King Zedekiah pleaded with Jeremiah not to tell his officers about the conversation.
-The information was kept from them (Jer.38:24-28).
-In every way, Jeremiah bathed himself in glory, for his wisdom and courage under the threats of his enemies – his countrymen – until the day that Jerusalem was captured (Jer.38:28).
+The information was kept from them (see Jer.38:24-28).
+In every way, Jeremiah bathed himself in glory, for his wisdom and courage under the threats of his enemies – his countrymen – until the day that Jerusalem was captured (see Jer.38:28).